AromaKitsune/aromakitsune.github.io/pages/Wii-U-System-Font-Customization.md

       </p>
     </div>

-11. On a File Explorer window, open the generated font file.
+11. On a File Explorer window, open the merged font file.

     - Make sure the outlines format is `TrueType Outlines`.
       If it's `PostScript Outlines`, you must generate a font as TTF.